Conflux-Chain/python-conflux-sdk/README.md

 # python-conflux-sdk
-The Python SDK to interact with Conflux network.
+A Python SDK for interacting with Conflux network.

 ## How to install